Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Notre Dame Stats and Trends

-- Notre Dame has one win against the spread in three games this season.
+- Thus far this season Notre Dame has one win against the spread.

-- Notre Dame's games this year have hit the over on two of three set point totals (66.7%).
+- Notre Dame's games this year have hit the over two times in three opportunities (66.7%).

-- Notre Dame is 1-2 against the spread and 3-0 overall when the team records more than 11.5 points.
+- When Notre Dame scores more than 11.5 points, it is 1-2 against the spread and 3-0 overall.

-- Notre Dame is 1-2 against the spread and 3-0 overall when the team churns out over 194.5 yards.
+- When Notre Dame picks up more than 194.5 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Fighting Irish have turned the ball over three more times (4 total) than the Badgers have forced a turnover (1) this season.